 There are still places untouched by the enlightening hands of the internet.
 If you and your Android device end up in one of these dark places, you may feel cut-off from the rest of the world.
-Don't panic, the solution is simple – here are the best offline Android games, recently updated with atmospheric snowboarding title Alto's Adventure, and the king of open-world creation and exploration, Minecraft: Pocket Edition.
+Don't panic, the solution is simple – here are the best offline Android games for you to check out, recently updated with Monolithic, a fiendishly tricky combination of Tetris and Jenga.

 Jump to what you like